maple1606/LR-XFL/README.md

 # LR-XFL-Logical-Reasoning-based-Explainable-Federated-Learning
-Open-source code for AAAI-24 paper "LR-XFL: Logical Reasoning-based Explainable Federated Learning"

-# README for LR-XFL

 ## Overview

-This is the code for AAAI-24 Paper No. 7418.
+This is the open-source code for AAAI-24 paper "LR-XFL: Logical Reasoning-based Explainable Federated Learning".
 This repository contains LR-XFL model implementations and the experimental codes that produced the results documented in the paper.

 ## Directory Structure